A teacher has shared the hilarious text messages she received during a ‘fake baby’ project by panicked teens and they are gold.

 A newborn for the weekend

 The teenagers at Chippewa Secondary School in Ontario, Canada, were given robot babies to care for as part of a school project.

 The babies were programmed to be, well, babies.
 They would cry at all hours, need to be picked up and rocked and had trouble going to sleep without the help of mum or dad.

-The project, called the ‘fake baby project’, saw the teens exposed to the realities of looking after a baby, teens who have probably never had to think of or care for someone other than themselves …
+The project, called the ‘fake baby project’, meant the teens were exposed to the realities of looking after a baby; teens who have probably never had to think of or care for someone other than themselves …

 Thankfully, their wonderful teacher, Andrea Lefebvre, was there to help.
 She even gave the kids her mobile number in case they needed her over the weekend.

 When the texts started arriving we would have loved to have been a fly on the wall at Miss Lefebvre’s house.

 While she responded in kind to her students, we imagine she would have been rolling her eyes a little and giggling as she texted them back.
 But she didn’t let her students know her inner thoughts.

 Here are a few of the messages: